Chutlhu/mirapie/README.md

 Example:

-Using the toydata:
+Using the provided toydata:

     $./mirapie.py  toydata/ toydata/initL.csv -p 1 -m 1

-Multitrack dataset in `../Dataset/` and the `../Dataset/initL.csv` is the table containig the information about microphone channels and instruments
+Using a _your_ multitrack dataset, e.g. in `../Dataset/` and the interference matrix in `../Dataset/initL.csv`.

-    $./mirapie.py    ../Dataset/   ../Dataset/initL.csv
+    $./mirapie.py    ../Dataset/   ../Dataset/initL.csv -p 1 -m 3

 ## Installation
 1 Setup the virtual enviroment, run it and intall all the dependencies